cbr1N/codwer/PrivEsc2.md

 ![image](https://github.com/cbr1N/codwer/assets/95069685/4bb582be-68e1-43b8-9961-d961ce38ec96)

-The LD_LIBRARY_PATH contains a list of directories which search for shared libraries first.
+The `LD_LIBRARY_PATH` contains a list of directories which search for shared libraries first.
 Use one of the shared objects in the list and we will hijack it by creating a file with same name.
-We will be targeting the libcrypt.so.1 file.
+We will be targeting the `libcrypt.so.1 file`.

 ![image](https://github.com/cbr1N/codwer/assets/95069685/160d397a-db5c-44d3-92ae-9e543b59b717)